Frequently asked questions regaarding pool or spa installation and service.

 First, check to make sure that the pH is within proper range.
 If the pH is within range, it could be that you have a dirty filter and it needs to be cleaned.
 If you have a sand filter, this doesn't necessarily mean to replace the sand, but to use a filter cleaner that will remove both organic materials and minerals.

-Check to make sure the sanitizer in the pool is in proper range.
+Check to make sure the sanitizer in the swimming pool is in proper range.
 If it is not, raise the level.
 Another cause could be the amount of calcium in the water.
 If too much calcium is present, it can become cloudy.
 Also make sure that you are running your filtering system long enough each day.
-Most pool problems are more filtration then chemical balance.
+Most swimming pool problems are more filtration then chemical balance.

 What should I do if my liner comes out of bead?